GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Placing map scales
 ~~~~~~~~~~~~~~~~~~

-Traditionally, a map scale is added to maps to help the reader understand the particular scale
+Traditionally, a map scale is added to maps for helping the reader understand the particular scale
 used for this map, i.e., it portrays the relationship between actual distances on the Earth
 (in km, miles, meters, etc.) and distances on the map (in cm, inches, points).
 Depending on
 the map projection the map scale will vary continuously but may be constant along a line of